|Back to Hot Spots >> Bangkok >> Pattaya

-During the day Khao San Road is quite a different marketplace altogether compared to the evening extravaganza, even so the prominent diners and coffee shops rolling nonstop videos are constantly occupied at all times - the food, snacks and refreshments are yummy and cheap.
+During the day Khao San Road is quite a different marketplace altogether compared to the evening extravaganza, even so, the prominent diners and coffee shops rolling nonstop videos are constantly occupied at all times - the food, snacks, and refreshments are yummy and cheap.
 This is where backpackers meet and plan their travels.
-Daytime market can be easily skipped, though at night it's worth a look as it transforms to a veritable array of urban and stylish clothes, bags, shoes and accessories which are laid out for you to pick up.
+A daytime market can be easily skipped, though at night it's worth a look as it transforms into a veritable array of urban and stylish clothes, bags, shoes, and accessories which are laid out for you to pick up.
 Hot vintage clothing and the bags are gorgeous.
-Don't bargain too hard and always stay friendly, as the prices are basically reasonable and occasionally even cheaper than elsewhere including the illustrious Chatuchak (also known as Jatujak or J-J) Weekend Market.
+Don't bargain too hard and always stay friendly, as the prices are reasonable and occasionally even cheaper than elsewhere, including the illustrious Chatuchak (also known as Jatujak or J-J) Weekend Market.

-In recent years Khao San Road has become popular with local residents, especially artists and art students.
-The road hosts a number of pubs and bars, where people of many nationalities meet and discuss their travels.
-Khao San and the streets nearby are also Bangkok's center of dancing, partying and splashing water during the Thai New Year (songkran in Thai) festival that rolls around from April 13 to 15.
+In recent years Khao San Road has become popular not only amongst tourists but also with residents, especially artists and art students.
+The road hosts several pubs and bars, where people of many nationalities meet and discuss their travels.
+Khao San and the streets nearby are also Bangkok's center stage of dancing, partying, splashing water, and soaking during the Thai New Year (Songkran in Thai, pronounced 'song-kraan') festival that rolls around from April 13th to 15th.

-One Thai writer described this one-kilometer-long road as "a short road that has the longest dream in the world".
-The street certainly attracts some bizarre characters the world over, and is definitely one of Bangkok's most vibrant streets.
+One Thai writer described this less-than-one-kilometer-long road as "a short road that has the longest dream in the world".
+The street certainly attracts some bizarre characters the world over and is one of Bangkok's most vibrant streets.
 Any visit to Bangkok is incomplete without a glimpse of Khao San.
 An experience that could only be compared to a visit to a zoo.
-Such a variety of wild, untamed humanity on display, that if you come to Khao San Road to do only one thing it should be 'people watching'.
+Such a variety of wild, untamed humanity on display, that if you come to Khao San Road to do only one thing it should be "people watching".

-The road (and please do not misspell its name as Kaosan or similar) is located in the heart of the Old City in Banglamphu district, a rather short distance north from the Grand Palace and the Temple (wat in Thai) Phra Kaew.
-Close by is the Phra Arthit road, stretched along the Chao Phraya River and extending to the domain of hidden historical charms: the ancient Phra Sumen Fort, the small tranquil Suan Santichaiprakarn Park, the trendy hole-in-the-wall restaurants and bars which are popular amongst Thai hippies.
-In the evenings, there are often free activities like music, juggling, breakdancing, hip-hop or rap taking place.
+The road which is shorter than 1 km situated in the heart of Old City in the Banglamphu district, a short distance north of the Grand Palace and the Temple (wat in Thai) Phra Kaew.
+Close by is the Phra Arthit Road, running along the Chao Phraya River and the area of hidden historical charms: the ancient Phra Sumen Fort, the small tranquil Suan Santichaiprakarn Park, the trendy hole-in-the-wall restaurants and bars popular with hip young Thais.
+In the evenings, there are often free activities like music, juggling, breakdancing, hip-hop, or rap taking place.